techpines/asset-rack/README.md

 ## Getting Started

-Asset-Rack is the most advanced Static-Web framework on any platform.
-Let's look at the most basic example.
+Let's look at a simple example.

 ```js
 asset = new rack.Asset({